Popular sire syndrome

-This is a paradoxical situation with a predictable consequence: the “best” dogs are the dogs with the highest demand; therefore such males give the largest number of offspring and becomes popular sires.
+This is a paradoxical situation with a predictable consequence: the “best” dogs are the dogs with the highest demand; therefore such males give the largest number of offspring and become popular sires.

-As far back as 100 years ago, Williams Haynes (1915) wrote about the “influence of the popular sire,” noting that in the three terrier breed he studied – Irish Terrier, Scottish Terrier and Fox Terrier – about 40% of the puppies were descendants of only 20% of males.
+As far back as 100 years ago, Williams Haynes (1915) wrote about the “influence of the popular sire,” noting that in the three terrier breeds he studied – Irish Terrier, Scottish Terrier, and Fox Terrier – about 40% of the puppies were descendants of only 20% of males.

 In those days, “popularity” was completely different than now – the “prolific” gave 5-7 litters, which in our time is a very small amount.
 Surprisingly, Heinz believed that popular breeders were beneficial to the breed by maintaining the diversity in the breed.

-At first glance, it may seem that if every year about 40% of puppies are born from 20% of sire males, then, in the end, this will lead to greater uniformity in the breed.
+it may seem that if every year about 40% of puppies are born from 20% of sire males, then, in the end, this will lead to greater uniformity in the breed.
 However, this is not always the fact.
-Not only can it shrink the gene pool of a breed, inbreeding quotient will definitely increase, in time.
+Not only can it shrink the gene pool of a breed, but the inbreeding quotient will also definitely increase, in time.